dddrrreee/cs140e-24win/labs/12-i2c+mailboxes/README.md

     So we'll do a few examples so you can get a handle on it.

+Checkoff:
+  1. i2c hardware driver.
+Should drop into last lab and give sensible values.
+  2. Mailbox: get your pi's revision, physical memory size and temperature.

+Various extension ideas:
+  1. SW i2c.
+This is useful for banging a bunch of devices.
+  2. Overclock your pi and measure how much faster you can get it before things break down.
+Ideally you'd read the temperature and downthrottle when things get "too hot" (not sure what that is :).
+  3. Drive a bunch of accels at once.
+  4. Do loop back where you SW i2c to yourself and see how fast you can make it: use two threads, one for sender, one for receiver, and do a cswitch when they are waiting using  delays (the code in libpi will call `rpi_wait` that you can just write to call `rpi_yield`).

 ------------------------------------------------------------------------------
 ### 1. I2C driver: `code-i2c/i2c.c`